ramesh130/CarND-P13-Behavior-Cloning/README.md

 ### 3. Data Preprocessing

+** Data Generation **

-- Data Generation: The dataset contains 5 laps of the driving data.
+The dataset contains 5 laps of the driving data.
 In 3 of the laps, the vehicle tries to stay in the center of the road.
 In the other 2 lap, it has many situations of recoveries.
 320k image and steering angle pairs in the data.
 The preprocessing the size of the data size the training size is 1.2 Gb, can fit into memory.

 The dataset is shuffled.
 20% is reserved for the training set.
 24 % of is chosen as validation set, and 56% is chosen as the training set.

-- Preprocess steps:
+** Preprocess steps **

 1. Select region of interest: this step excludes the less relevant area, such as the sky and trees and focuses on the marks on the road.

 2. Resize: to reduce the size of the image can reduce to reduce the memory and speed up the training process.
 The images still have 3 channels.
 The size of the cropped image is (80, 320, 3) was to reduced to (20, 80, 3).